A $400+ Value

 - Treatment Plan

 Newer technologies to treat gum disease are continuing to make headlines.
+Laser gum treatment is a minimally invasive periodontal procedure used to remove infected gum tissue, reduce bacteria in periodontal pockets, and support healing in people with periodontitis, a more advanced form of gum disease than gingivitis.
 It is becoming increasingly popular to use laser treatment for periodontal disease.
-Your dentist may recommend laser gum surgery over traditional gum surgeries depending on various factors.
+Your dentist may recommend laser gum surgery over traditional gum surgery, depending on various factors.
+Periodontal treatment planning is typically based on clinical probing depths, X-rays, and the amount of bone loss around the teeth (American Academy of Periodontology, 2024).

 Laser gum surgery may also be indicated for individuals with a gummy smile or other dental cosmetic conditions.
 Since becoming more widely used, applying laser technology for gum disease treatment requires ongoing research.
 This article will give complete information about Laser Gum Treatment.